Updated September 2020

 As you make the scenic drive up Highway 101, you’ll start to see signs for the Avenue of the Giants.
-This stretch of road in Humboldt County is one you can’t miss.
+This stretch of road in Humboldt County, south of Redwood National park, is one you can’t miss.
 It’s an iconic part of visiting the redwoods in Northern California.

 A Guide to Visiting the Avenue of the Giants